 - It’s new burner design protects from the wind and ensures proper performance.

 The Sengoku HeatMate is a 10,000-BTU portable radiant kerosene heater that provides zone heating up to 380 square feet.
-It features an automatic safety shut-off and an easy push-button start, no matches or electricity required.
+It features an automatic safety shut-off and an easy push-button start.
+No matches or electricity are required.

-The EZ Flame adjuster allows you to easily control the unit’s heat output level, while the tip-over switch and safety grills give an added level of protection.
+The EZ Flame adjuster lets you easily control the unit’s heat output level, while the tip-over switch and safety grills provide added protection.

-One negative aspect of the Sengoku HeatMate is that it is a bit on the heavy side and bulkier than some other options.
-The heater is 22 x 13 x 20 inches, so that is something to keep in mind when buying a heater for camping or hiking.
+One negative aspect of the Sengoku HeatMate is that it is a bit heavy and bulkier than other options.
+The heater is 22 x 13 x 20 inches, so that is something to remember when buying a heater for camping or hiking.

-It has a 1.2 gallon/4.5 liter fuel tank that will keep the unit running for long periods without refilling or refueling.
-The large capacity kerosene tank is excellent because the heater can run for about 14 hours before you need to refill it.
+It has a 1.2-gallon/4.5-liter fuel tank that will keep the unit running without refilling or refueling.
+The large-capacity kerosene tank is excellent because the heater can run for about 14 hours before you need to refill it.

 Another great feature is that this heater comes with a fuel gauge.
 No more guessing how much propane is left in a little one-gallon propane cylinder.